Wondering When To Replace Bathroom Items? Find Out Here

 Cosmetics and skincare products don’t last indefinitely!
 Take an inventory of these products every couple of months to make sure none of them are past their expiration date.

-When To Replace: Replace after the expiration date on the package (especially if the product is in a tub or pot and not a pump bottle.)
+When To Replace: Replace after the expiration date on the package (especially if the product is in a tub or pot, rather than a pump bottle.)

 Toothbrush bristles wear down over time, and frayed and worn bristles can’t clean your teeth properly!
 That’s why it’s so important to replace your toothbrush or toothbrush head regularly.